Honorary Doctor of Education degree (The University of Western Australia)

 My latest venture, Breaking the Cycle South Pole will be a supported attempt to be the first person to cycle across the Antarctic continent via the South Pole.

-Breaking the Cycle Foundation
+Breaking the Cycle OUTREACH

 In between expeditions I work as a real tennis professional (currently at the Royal Melbourne Tennis Club).
 I have won 5 Australian Open singles titles and 6 doubles titles, and have achieved a highest ranking of World No.2 woman player.1.
 Australian Open 2012; 2&3.
 British Open 2007; 4.
 World Championships 2007.